ML for Fraud Detection

 acceptance

-You can imagine how this money can be used, from isolated fraudsters trying to make easy money to organized groups willing to finance criminal organisations.
+You can imagine how this money can then be used, from isolated fraudsters trying to make easy money to organized groups willing to finance criminal organisations.
 This is an ethical issue that businesses are willing to tackle.
 But the most important problem for these companies is the exponential growth of the number of frauds when a breach is open.
 That is what fraudsters are looking for : easy money with easy breaches.
 And as in every security domain, the best defense for companies is too create as much friction as possible on the fraudster path, to deter the malicious actor from attacking their business and make them attack other more vulnerable merchants.

 How Machine Learning can help